Want the perfect workout program?Take Quiz

 When testing blood levels of vegans and comparing them to those who follow an omnivore diet, studies show that vegans have significantly lower creatine levels.
 As a result, research indicates that vegans actually have more significant responses to creatine supplementation as they experience a greater increase in creatine levels5.

 The good thing is although these are issues to deal with when following a plant-based diet for weight loss, there are easy ways to deal with them.
-Buy supplements!
+Buy supplements, and consider following a vegan bodybuilder meal plan, which will teach you the best foods to eat and prepare together.

 You can purchase a quality vegan protein powder, like pea proteins and hemp proteins, to get around the protein issue and reach your daily protein intake.
 Look for a peanut and brown rice protein mix for a supplement that's high in nutrients.